Skip NavigationMAIN MENU

 • GEN400 WI:Visioning a Future

-• If the student has not taken GEN199 WI:Discovering Self in the Universe at the time he or she enters the program, she or he is required to take an honors version of the class.
-If he or she has taken a non-honors version of the class before entering the University Honors Program, or if the student is not required to take GEN199 WI:Discovering Self in the Universe, then this requirement is waived.
+• If the student has not taken GEN199 WI:Discovering Self in the Universe at the time the student enters the program, the student is required to take an honors version of the class.
+If the student has taken a non-honors version of the class before entering the University Honors Program, or if the student is not required to take GEN199 WI:Discovering Self in the Universe, then this requirement is waived.

 As active members of the Honors Program, students are required to attend program meetings and to participate in university-sponsored cocurricular activities and events designated by the director of the University Honors Program.